 2. Incorporate Purple Shampoo Into Your Routine

-Fight brassy strands with the help of a purple shampoo, which helps to keep unwanted yellow or orange tones away.
-Once you notice brassiness in your strands, reach for the L’Oréal Paris EverPure Sulfate-Free Brass Toning Purple Shampoo and L’Oréal Paris EverPure Sulfate-Free Brass Toning Purple Conditioner, which help neutralize brass between your coloring sessions.
+Once you notice unwanted yellow and orange tones in your strands, reach for L’Oréal Paris EverPure Sulfate-Free Brass Toning Purple Shampoo and L’Oréal Paris EverPure Sulfate-Free Brass Toning Purple Conditioner, which help neutralize that brass between coloring sessions.
 If you have an icy blonde hue it’s inevitable, so do yourself a favor and keep these products handy.
 One wash with purple shampoo can make a huge difference for your color.

 3. Use a Toning Treatment or Gloss